Coltthatcher/capstone/README.md

-Honestly reconsidering building the structure of my website from scratch, there seem to be easier was in react then i am going about things. started 6:40 done at 8:26 https://www.youtube.com/watch?v=3nLTB_E6XAM&list=RDCMUCsKsymTY_4BYR-wytLjex7A&start_radio=1&rv=3nLTB_E6XAM&t=3
+Honestly reconsidering building the structure of my website from scratch, there seem to be easier was in react then i am going about things. started 6:40 done at 8:26 https://www.youtube.com/watch?v=3nLTB_E6XAM&list=RDCMUCsKsymTY_4BYR-wytLjex7A&start_radio=1&rv=3nLTB_E6XAM&t=3 started first part again.
+Watched from 7:20 break at 7;47

 Redux research
 Understanding Redux and How it is Used in React Applications